“Inform the town that they need to stay in their homes during the dark. And prepare multiple light sources as a deterrence.”

 As fast as I could turn around, the unknown individual decides to give me a surprising hug from the front.

 That voice…!
 I haven’t heard that cheerful and distinct voice in years, not since he graduated from my mentor.

-“You remembered!”
-He cheered and took a step back.
+“You remembered!” he answered as he unhugged me.
 “You’ve grown into a fine young woman!”

-I take a step back as well so as have a better look at his mug, a man smiling, eyes of uneven hue, pink on the left and red on the right and holding a Katana as his Will.
+I take a step back to take a look at his face, a man smiling, eyes with different colors, pink on the left and red on the right and holding a Katana as his Will.
 Yep, he’s definitely the Sakaki Sakurai I know.

 We used to make fun of each other.
 I can say that we’re childhood friends and he is one of the few people that I fully trust.